 The reason to take an online real estate course is a bit like taking a course to get a license to sell lemonade on the street.

-In such a hypothetical lemonade stand licensing course, you would learn a lot about what you should not do with a lemonade stand, such as not using it to sell drugs or driving with it on the street or using it as a stroller.
+In such a hypothetical lemonade stand licensing course, you would learn much about what you should not do with a lemonade stand, such as not using it to sell drugs, driving on the street, or using it as a stroller.

-But you will not learn much about how you make great lemonade, finding the right place to position yourself, finding the right clients and attracting customers.
+But you will not learn much about making great lemonade, finding the right place to position yourself, finding the right clients, and attracting customers.

-Nevertheless, you are obligated to take such a course, because some lawmakers in the past decided that you need a license to operate the business, because they assumed that a law might protect people from certain neighborhoods from the bad apples of the lemonade stand industry.
+Nevertheless, you are obligated to take such a course because some lawmakers in the past decided that you need a license to operate the business because they assumed that law might protect people from certain neighborhoods from the bad apples of the lemonade stand industry.

-The case with licenses for real estate agents and brokers is similar to this.
+The case with licenses for real estate agents and brokers is similar.

-By getting this license you will also be a bit more on the safe side as an active real estate investor (e.g. wholesaling).
+By getting this license, you will also be safer as an active real estate investor (e.g., wholesaling).

 Of course, there are other types of online real estate courses.

-In this article, for example, I analyzed several wholesale real estate courses.
+For example, I analyzed several wholesale real estate courses in this article.

-But most of the time people are searching for online real estate courses because they need to get their real estate license and not learn how to get leads (at least at first).
+But most of the time, people search for online real estate courses because they need to get their real estate license and not learn how to get real estate leads (at least at first).